kevinbehringer/flexible-jekyll/_posts/2021-10-26-retiree-rebels.md

 description: I designed and implemented this site, as well as processed and posted podcast episodes
 img: rebels-banner.jpg # Add image post (optional)
 ---
-This is a site for an author and podcaster.
+This is a site for an author and podcaster on Wordpress.

 I developed the design for the site, built the site, and developed creative assets for the site.